pappewaio/ASEofBases/README.md

 ### 3. Download Mapability file for uniqueness of the reference genome from Encode
 **** includes some point and clicking *****
 The mapability file is used for identifing uniqueness of the reference GRCh37/hg19 genome assembly.
-They were generated using different window sizes, and high signal will be found in areas where the sequence is unique.
+Mapability files were generated using different window sizes, high signal will be found in areas where the sequence is unique.

 Download the Mapability file:
 - http://moma.ki.au.dk/genome-mirror/cgi-bin/hgFileUi?db=hg19&g=wgEncodeMapability